vendanor/preview-pull-request/README.md

 This makes it possible to also deploy a specific chart/version to production, as a release candidate etc.

 ## Future improvements
+- Update message in PR when starting build?
+- Better way to pass custom values?